-The Duke Eye Center Genetic Counseling program takes a coordinated interdisciplinary approach to diagnostic and management services for individuals with hereditary ocular disorders, and also researches the cause of those conditions.
+The Duke Eye Center takes a coordinated interdisciplinary approach to diagnostic and management services for individuals with hereditary ocular disorders, and also researches the cause of those conditions.

-In addition to care that crosses disciplines, the program offers families genetic counseling through a dedicated ophthalmic genetic counselor -- one of only 15 such counselors in the United States.
+As part of comprehensive care that crosses disciplines, Duke Eye Center offers families genetic counseling through a dedicated ophthalmic genetic counselor -- one of only 25 such counselors in the United States.

 Genetic counseling, as defined by the National Society of Genetic Counselors, is “the process of helping people understand and adapt to the medical, psychological and familial implications of genetic contributions to disease” (J Genet Couns, 2006).

-At Duke, our genetic counselor gathers and interprets medical and family history information to better understand how a genetic condition may have arisen in the family and assess the risk of recurrence for other family members.
+At Duke, our genetic counselor gathers and interprets medical and family history information to better understand how a genetic condition may have arisen in the patient and/or their family members.

 In addition, other services offered include: